aschuh703/ECE408/MP3/Readme.md

 ## Lab3(MP3) Instruction
 ### Important Note

-If you have already checked out the repo before 9/9 8PM, you need to rerun `git pull` to make sure everything is up to date.
+Run `git pull` to make sure everything is up to date.

 To submit your code, you need to run `rai -p ./MP3 --submit MP3`.
 To check your submission history, run `rai history -p ./MP3` (last 20 enties) or `rai l-history -p ./MP3` (last 100 enties).

+You will need the URL to your submission to complete the first question of your lab3 quiz.
+The quiz is autograded, and the URL is saved for regrading purpose.
+Make sure to answer each question before turning in the quiz.
+The lab and quiz due Feb 17 at 8pm.

 ### Objective